Judith A. Boss

 4. Outdoor education and the development of civic responsibility.
 ERIC Clearinghouse on Rural Education and Small Schools, 1998.

 5. Adopting an Aristotelian approach to teaching college ethics.
-In Philosophy and Community Service Learning (Washington, DC: Association for the Advancement of Higher Education), Spring 1998.
+In Philosophy and Service Learning (Washington, DC: Association for the Advancement of Higher Education), Spring 1998.

 6. Throwing pearls to the swine: women, forgiveness and the unrepentant abuser.
 In Perspectives on Power and Dominance.
 Eds.
 Laurence Bove & Laura Kaplan, Rodolpi Press, 1997.